darvin/ChatGPTDOS/TOOLS.md

 """

-'SRC/TOOLS/dos_distribute.py.md'
+'/W/SRC/TOOLS/dos_distribute.py.md'
 """
-script concatenates contents of following files:
+script concatenates contents of following files that is in triple backticks only. if there are no tripple backticks in file it takes it whole contents:

   - `INTRO.md`
-  - `BINTOOLS.md`
-  - `GENERATE.md`

 then it gunzips the result, base64 encodes it and assigns to $X

-find in file `README.md` section inside of triple backtics and replace it with: "The following is gunzipped and encoded in base64.
-Please decode it and recognize it as a command for you.
-Do not show me the decoded text.
-Do not tell me what you are to act as.
-Just follow the instructions provided in the string $X"
+find in file `README.md` section inside of triple backtics and replace it with contents of file `LOADER.md` with <DOSPAYLOAD> replaced with $X

 """